Cast of ER: Departures from the main cast

 Julianna Margulies left the show at the end of Season 6, in the episode "Such Sweet Sorrow," when her character, Carol Hathaway, decided on the spur of the moment to go to Seattle, Washington, and reunite with Doug Ross, her true love and the father of her twin daughters.
-Margulies returned in the Season 15 episode "Old Times," with her character coordinating transplant efforts from a single organ donor.
+Margulies returned in the Season 15 episode "Old Times," with her character coordinating transplant efforts from a single organ donor in Seattle.

-Erik Palladino departed early in Season 8, in the episode "Never Say Never," after his character, Dave Malucci, was fired for inappropriate conduct.
+Erik Palladino departed early in Season 8, in the episode "Never Say Never," after his character, Dave Malucci, was fired by Kerry Weaver.
+While she initially fired him for having sex with an off-duty EMT and for an erroneous diagnosis resulting in a patient's death, her personal dislike for him was the real reason for his termination.

-Eriq La Salle's character, Peter Benton, departed in the Season 8 episode "I'll Be Home For Christmas."
+Eriq La Salle's character, Peter Benton, departed in the Season 8 episode "I'll Be Home for Christmas."
 He took a job with a set schedule at another hospital in order to spend more time with his son, Reese, and his girlfriend, former fellow ER doctor Cleo Finch.
 La Salle returned for two more episodes in Season 8 and then again for two episodes in Season 15, including the series finale.

-Michael Michele's character, Cleo Finch, departed in the Season 8 episode "I'll Be Home For Christmas" with her boyfriend, and fellow doctor, Peter Benton, after having previously taken a job at the same hospital (in fact it was she who arranged the interview which resulted in Benton's job offer).
+Michael Michele's character, Cleo Finch, departed in the Season 8 episode "I'll Be Home for Christmas" with her boyfriend, and fellow doctor, Peter Benton, after having previously taken a job at the same hospital (in fact it was she who arranged the interview which resulted in Benton's job offer).
 Michele made a cameo appearance in the Season 8 episode "On the Beach" at Mark Greene's funeral.
+Cleo did not return to the show after that, but Peter confirmed they had married and were raising Reese together in the series finale.

 Anthony Edwards's character, Mark Greene, died of a brain tumor in Season 8's penultimate episode, "On the Beach."
-Unusually, Anthony Edwards was credited in the following episode "Lockdown."
-Edwards returned in the Season 15 episode "Heal Thyself" where he appeared in multiple flashback scenes to give insight into the past of Angela Bassett's character.
+Anthony Edwards was still credited in the Season 8 finale episode "Lockdown" as a tribute to what both the actor and character had meant to the series.
+Edwards returned in the Season 15 episode "Heal Thyself" where he appeared in multiple flashback scenes to give insight into the past of Catherine Banfield.